StephenGunn/jovian/src/content/posts/my-approach-to-sitemaps-in-sveltekit.md

 [Source: Read about what Google says about sitemaps](https://developers.google.com/search/docs/crawling-indexing/sitemaps/overview)

+I think it's still a good idea to have a sitemap even though this site fits Google's latter criteria.

 ## Where You Define Your Structure Is Important

 The base level navigation for this site is simple.
 There are only 5 links on the menu, so